 - I don’t understand Sara.
 She would rather go on holiday alone than with her family.

-- The question the teacher asked was such that you couldn’t answer it straight.
+- The question the teacher asked was such, that you couldn’t answer it right.

 - It was such a small apartment, that I didn’t have to work much to keep it neat and tidy.

 We use this correlative conjunction to show that one thing happens right after another.

 - No sooner does she see other couples than she starts to cry.

 - No sooner did we get out of the club than it started to rain.